-During 2017-‘18, I was the sole electronics designer and firmware developer for the two Opentrons Modules; the Temperature Module and the Magnetic Module.
+During 2017-‘18, I was the sole electronics designer and firmware developer for the two Opentrons Modules; the Thermocycler Moduel, the Temperature Module, and the Magnetic Module.
 These devices connect to the Opentrons OT2 hardware platform over simple USB connections, so they are easy to setup, use, and can even be used outside of the Opentrons platform (if anyone wants to do that).

 It uses two peltier devices to either heat or cool the top plate.
 A heatsink and fan are then used to cool the bottom side of the peltier devices.
 A number display at the top of the device shows the curren temperature, and either red or blue color to indicate temperature.

 It was a tight package to fit all the electronics, which ended up getting separated into four PCBs, pictured below.

 The Magnetic Module raises a set of magnets near the user’s sample, in order to attract iron beads that have been attached to a specific DNA strand they want to isolate (science!).